 Recovering from a substance use disorder does not need to be overwhelming or burdensome.
-With supervision from an inpatient drug rehab, like We Level Up New Jersey, you will be on the way to lifelong sobriety in no time.
+With supervision from an inpatient drug rehab New Jersey, like We Level Up New Jersey, you will be on the way to lifelong sobriety in no time.
 As such, don’t hold advancing in your sobriety.
-Instead, reach out today, and a dedicated and compassionate admissions specialist will answer any questions and handle any concerns you may have about going to an inpatient drug rehab.
+Instead, reach out today, and a dedicated and compassionate admissions specialist will answer any questions and handle any concerns you may have about going to an inpatient drug rehab NJ.

 The ASAM placement criteria and matching patients to treatment – National Center for Biotechnology Information, U.S. National Library of Medicine

 The Fix.
 (2014).
 How to Choose The Best Rehab.
 Retrieved on February 24, 2016 https://www.thefix.com/how-choose-best-rehab?page=all

 Hazelden Betty Ford.
 (2016).
 Inpatient Alcohol and Drug Addiction Treatment.
 Retrieved on February 24, 2016 http://www.hazeldenbettyford.org/treatment/addiction-treatment-specialties/inpatient